kekse1/javascript/README.md

 that it also counts the amount of items in this set.

 ### [`escaping`.js](src/escaping.js)
-String extensions to support C escaping.
-Example given `\n` as newline character.
+String extensions to support C {un,}escaping.
+Example given `\n` is the newline character.

 * [Version **v0.2.0**](src/escaping.js) (created **2024-11-26**)